darkronin/scriptKGS/README.md

  * rotate board

-Rotate the board 180 degrees - can be useful to match the relay board with the streaming video, if upside down.
+Rotate the board 180 degrees - can be useful to match the relay board with the streaming video, if the relayer is sitting opposite the camera.

  * color-coded chat